openETCS/governance/PCC-Meetings/Minute_20150324_PCC.md

 - A dedicated meeting for the planning on the next steps on the charta will be called
 -
 ## 6. Other Topics
-- WP7 indicates the need of clarifying the license terms of the SCADE API
-- Klaus-Ruediger Hase will take care of this issue
+- WP7 indicates the need of clarifying concerning the licence of the SCADE API.
+Klaus-Ruediger Hase will take care of this issue.
 - The next PCC meetng is scheduled for July 2nd, 2pm